 Any floor covering can be used with a floor heating system.
 The key is to ensure the radiant design considers the floor covering you will be using.
 Different floor coverings will have different R-values (their ability to restrict energy transfer).
 Carpet is more restrictive than tile, but can still be used.
 The difference is usually a slightly higher supply water temperature.

 Carpet: There are various reports that carpet can not be used over a radiant system.
-The truth to the matter is that carpet works just fine, if the system is designed with carpet in mind.
+The truth is that carpet works just fine if the system is designed with carpet in mind.
 There is a greater range for error with carpet, depending on the combination of pad and carpet used.
 An ideal R-value for a carpet and pad is around 2.0 or less.

 Hardwood: Wood is what is referred to as being hydroscopic, which means it will act like a sponge.
 If the wood is installed dry, it will absorb moisture and expand.
 To help eliminate errors associated with hardwood floor installations: